rgutialo/shop-restful-service/README.md

 #### Testing the Service

-We have made some simple serialization json-tests.
-To execute them, just run:
+We have made some serialization json-tests and some integrity tests about our new shop-service.
+To run them, just type:
 ```sh
 './gradlew test' under Linux OR 'gradlew.bat test' under windows
 ```